Hong Kong police raids outspoken media tycoon’s office

 “I spoke with police they said they would remain until our lawyer arrived,” Simon wrote.
 “They did not, they took documents and departed before our lawyer arrived.”

-The raid comes ahead of Lai’s scheduled court appearance Thursday on charges of joining an unauthorized assembly on June 4.
+The raid came hours ahead of Lai’s court appearance Thursday to face charges of joining an unauthorized assembly on June 4.
 Lai and several other pro-democracy activists, include Lee Cheuk-yan and Joshua Wong, were charged after they participated in a now-banned candlelight vigil marking China’s bloody Tiananmen crackdown in 1989.
 The vigil is held annually.

 Simon said on Twitter that the police were “still trying to make civil disputes into criminal cases.”
 He said funds that Lai used to support Apple Daily were frozen.